 Statistics: 15 miles, ascent 2185′ , descent 1712′.

-Since no breakfast was provided at the Airbnb facility, we pieced together a snack from our pack stash and were on our way at 7:30.
-Immediately the path took us back up onto the downs where we had a great vantage point to see over the valley below.
+Since no breakfast was provided at the Airbnb facility, we pieced together a snack from our pack supplies and were on our way at 7:30.
+Immediately the path took us back up onto the downs where we had a great vantage point to view the valley below.

 For the remainder of the day we rolled up one hill and down another.
 Passing by a fence, we were noticed by two horses who raced over to investigate us.

 Approaching the Oxted Railway, we scrambled down a myriad of steps that were directly above the Oxted Railway tunnel.
-We passed by hikers who were walking toward us, up the hill, and gasping!
+We passed by hikers often gasping while walking up the hill toward us.
 We were grateful for our west to east route!

 The spring foliage was in abundance as we continued.

 We detoured from the North Downs Way to find lunch.
 Fellow walkers had mentioned that the Titsey Place teashop was worth the extra mileage as visitors were rewarded with delicious goodies.
-Upon arrival, we also discovered that the teashop was near beautiful gardens and a 16th-century manor house, both of which were open to the public.
-This was clearly a great place to relax for a few hours, but we were unable to spend more time there.
-After finishing our refreshments and an uphill walk, we returned to the Way which, at this point, crossed the Surrey Hills AONB (Area of Natural Beauty).
+Upon arrival, we also discovered that the teashop was near beautiful gardens and a 16th-century manor house and both were open to the public.
+This was clearly a great place to relax for a few hours, but after we finished our refreshments and followed an uphill walk, we returned to the Way and crossed the Surrey Hills AONB (Area of Natural Beauty).
 Distinctive sculptures have been placed in various locations around the AONB’s boundary, including this one created by Walter Bailey.

 We were nearing Westerham and its lovely pastoral views.

-In order to find accomodations for the night, we again had to leave the NDW, following a trail that was overgrown and not well traveled.
+In order to reach our accomodations for the night, we again had to leave the NDW, following a trail that was overgrown and not well traveled.
 Depending heavily on my GPS, we walked through farm pastures, trusting we were not trespassing.

 Two new friends followed us across their pasture.